brentp/somalier/README.md

 ## Acknowledgement

-This work was motivated by interaction and discussions with Preeti Aahir
+This work was motivated by interaction and discussions with Preeti Aahir and several early users who provided valuable feedback.